sssata/osuOngaku/README.md

 # osu!ongaku
-This program lets you export your osu! beatmaps as mp3 songs with metadata and a'lbum art.
+This program lets you export your osu! beatmaps as mp3 songs with metadata and album art.

 ![Screenshot](Executibles/Screenshot1.png)